-La Pasticceria in Eataly Chicago offers an amazingly wide selection of 12 gluten free Italian desserts, 1 gluten and dairy free option and a few sugar free desserts that contain gluten.
+La Pasticceria in Eataly Chicago offers an amazingly wide selection of numerous gluten free Italian desserts, gluten and dairy free options and a few sugar free desserts that contain gluten.

 The last time I saw this many gorgeous gluten free pastries was at Helmut Newcake in Paris so you are in for a treat!

 While savoring my tasty gluten and dairy free wild berry sorbet, I asked my team to take on the very TOUGH challenge of trying each and every gluten free dessert so we could tell you which ones we think are worth the indulgence!

 Of all the desserts that our team taste tested, our top 5 gluten free winners (or in Italian senza glutine) from Eataly Chicago are… drum roll please: